Rebreather: Mountaineering rebreathers

 Mountaineering rebreathers provide oxygen at a higher concentration than available from atmospheric air in a naturally hypoxic environment.
 They need to be lightweight and to be reliable in severe cold including not getting choked with deposited frost.
 A high rate of system failures due to extreme cold has not been solved.
-Breathing pure oxygen results in an elevated partial pressure of oxygen in the blood: a climber breathing pure oxygen at the summit of Mt.
-Everest has a greater oxygen partial pressure than breathing air at sea level.
+Breathing pure oxygen results in an elevated partial pressure of oxygen in the blood: a climber breathing pure oxygen at the summit of Mount Everest has a greater oxygen partial pressure than breathing air at sea level.
 This results in being able to exert greater physical effort at altitude.
 The exothermic reaction helps keep the scrubber contents from freezing, and helps reduce heat loss from the user.

 Both chemical and compressed gas oxygen have been used in experimental closed-circuit oxygen systems – the first on Mount Everest in 1938.
 The 1953 expedition used closed-circuit oxygen equipment developed by Tom Bourdillon and his father for the first assault team of Bourdillon and Evans; with one "dural" 800l compressed oxygen cylinder and soda lime canister (the second (successful) assault team of Hillary and Tenzing used open-circuit equipment).